ryanvelbon/projectpolly/database/raw/README.md

-This directory contains useful files, primarily .xlsx and .json files, containing data which can be processed and stored in the database.
+This directory contains useful files, primarily .xlsx, .csv and .json files, containing data which can be processed and stored in the database.

 languages.csv